Sir Robert Jones abandons defamation case against Renae Maihi mid-trial

 Sir Bob Jones has withdrawn his defamation case against Renae Maihi, who set up a petition after he wrote an article which suggested Māori should be grateful to Pākehā for existing.

-Maihi spoke at the High Court in Wellington yesterday about how denigrated she felt by his column - which was removed from the NBR website days after it was published due to "inappropriate content".
+Maihi spoke in the High Court at Wellington yesterday about how denigrated she felt by his column - which was removed from the NBR website days after it was published due to "inappropriate content".

 "It identified my entire race and suggested they should become servants for a day for Pākehā," she said.